fireundubh/playwithfire/pyro.md

 Pyro is open source and licensed under the MIT License.

 BSArch is licensed under the MPL-2.0 license.
-The binary included in this repository and distributions of Pyro was compiled from the original unmodified source code available [here](https://github.com/ElminsterAU/xEdit/tree/master/Tools/BSArchive).
+The binary bundled with Pyro was compiled from the original unmodified source code available [here](https://github.com/ElminsterAU/xEdit/tree/master/Tools/BSArchive).

 ### Credits